 Open Access Clinic

-The open access follow up programme has been specially designed to support you when you have completed your treatment.
+The open access follow-up programme has been specially designed to support you after the completion of your hospital-based primary breast cancer treatment.

-It replaces the ‘traditional’ model of consultant led follow up which included patients attending follow-up appointments, even when they had no symptoms or feeling well.
+As a national standard-of-care, it replaces the ‘traditional’ model of consultant-led follow up which included patients attending follow-up appointments, even when they had no symptoms or feeling well.

-With the OAFU model you will still have the routine tests but you will get the results either by post or phone.
+With the OAFU model you will still have the routine tests, but you will get the results either by post or phone.
 This model is based on evidence that shows there is no real advantage to attending fixed time follow up appointments.
 OAFU reduces unnecessary anxiety and trips to hospital.
-The programme will educate you how to manage your health and identify any concerning signs and symptoms.

 OAFU is a quick access arrangement that allows patients and their GPs to report any worries, concerns, or symptoms of possible progressive disease in a timely manner.

-It has now been established that within OAFU programme, patient experience has improved by providing tools and access to multi-disciplinary support which is centred around the patients’ needs.
+It has now been established that within OAFU programme, patient experience and confidence has improved by providing tools and access to multi-disciplinary support which is centred around their needs.

 Meet the team